Lady Rain lives in Australia and enjoys writing about travels, crafts and historical events.

 This bronze monument was built to commemorate those who died for Malaysia during its struggle for freedom, and during World War II and the Malayan Emergency.
 The monument was sculpted by Felix de Weldon in 1966.
 A memorial of Malaysia's second Prime Minister, The Tun Razak Memorial, is next to the National Monument.

 Not far from Petaling Street is an Indian Temple called Sri Maha Mariamman which was built in 1873.
-Like most Indian temples, the Sri Maha Mariamman is decorated with carvings of Hindu dieties, embellishments, motifs and precious stones.
-There are many small stalls outside the temple selling sweet smelling garlands and flowers.
+Like most Indian temples, the Sri Maha Mariamman is decorated with carvings of Hindu deities, embellishments, motifs and precious stones.
+There are many small stalls outside the temple selling sweet-smelling garlands and flowers.

 This was the site of the old Selangor Museum which was established in 1898.
 The Muzium Negara was built after Malaysia gained independence and it was officially opened on 31 August 1963.
 Exhibits of Malaysia and its historical background are on display at Muzium Negara.
 A number of attractions can be found in the museum grounds, including Istana Satu which was the palace of one of the sultans of Malaysia, the bust of Sir Francis Light and a pioneer cable car.

 The KL Tower stands at 94 metres and is a prominent feature in Kuala Lumpur.
-It offers a panaromic view of the city and its surroundings.
 The architectural designs of the building include Arabic and Islamic scripts.
+It is a communications tower for television transmissions and broadcasts.
+The tower offers a panoramic view of the city and its surroundings.
+It is also the highest viewpoint in Kuala Lumpur that is open to the public.